 CMS/ Ease of Management

-No that you made sure everything on your website is providing the support what you need for your content to skyrocket.
-You need to keep your content substantial, valuable and readable and soon enough you will find your content performing the way it should.
+Now that you made sure everything on your website is providing the support that you need for your content to skyrocket.
+You need to keep your content substantial, valuable, and readable and soon enough you will find your content performing the way it should.